jackjburnett/jackjburnett.github.io/_projects/personal_projects.md

 ## Push/Bury

-A web application that allows you to book your own fantasy promotion over 8 weeks, leading to a PPV.
-Currently very experimental, with most features not yet implemented.
+Book your own fantasy promotion over 8 weeks, leading to a PPV, trying to get the highest rating.
+Currently, very experimental, with most features not yet implemented and some broken.

 [jackjburnett.github.io/push-bury/](https://jackjburnett.github.io/push-bury/)